dev113/grunt-import-js/README.md

 @import "base.js";
 ```

-Optionally, you can comment out the instructions, to keep your files executable without this plugin.
+Optionally, you can comment out the instructions to keep your files executable without this plugin.
+This is also useful when using syntax checker (e.g. jshint), since "@import" is not a valid JS-statement.

 ```js
 // @import "vendor/js/jquery/jquery.min.js";